Eight Questions That can be Answered Through Agglomeration Testing

 Technical Writer

-Agglomeration is a particle size enlargement technique used to solve a wide array of material problems and improve product performance through controlling particle characteristics.
-Offering a number of benefits, agglomeration is used in a myriad of ways throughout nearly every industry working with bulk solids.
+Agglomeration is a particle size enlargement technique used not only to solve a wide array of material problems, but also to improve product performance by engineering particle characteristics.
+With a number of potential benefits, agglomeration is used in a myriad of ways throughout nearly every industry working with bulk solids.

-With many types and approaches to agglomeration available, and overlap between methods and equipment, the path to the end goal in an agglomeration process is not always clear.
-This ambiguity, paired with the unpredictability of how a given material will respond to agglomeration, makes testing a critical step in developing or improving an agglomeration production line, no matter what the end goal is.
+The numerous types of equipment and approaches to agglomeration can mean the path to the end goal is not always clear.
+Paired with the unpredictability of how a given material will respond to agglomeration, testing becomes essential to determining not only if agglomeration is the right fit, but if so, what approach will achieve the desired results most efficiently.

-Agglomeration can be used to treat a broad spectrum of materials, but it is not a fit for every material.
-All materials, and even the same type of material from different sources, will respond
+Agitation agglomeration can be used to treat a broad spectrum of materials, but it is not a fit for every material.
+All materials, and even the same type of material from different sources, will respond differently to agglomeration.

 Material before and after agglomeration during testing in the Innovation Center

-Process engineers in the Innovation Center use batch-scale tests conducted with small samples of material to assess the feasibility of agglomerating a specific material.
-These tests reveal whether or not the material is capable of being agglomerated, and therefore, if agglomeration is a potential avenue to the end goal.
+Process experts in the Innovation Center use batch-scale tests conducted with small samples of material to assess the initial feasibility of agglomerating a specific material.
+These tests reveal whether or not the material is capable of agglomeration, and therefore, if the process merits further exploration.

-Agglomeration is employed to address a range of problems, some of the most common of which are:
+Agglomeration is regularly employed to address a range of material problems, some of the most common of which include:

-To uncover whether or not agglomeration could solve the issue at hand, small samples are produced through batch testing for further assessment.
+To uncover whether or not agglomeration could solve the issue at hand, process experts produce small samples of material that can be further assessed or used in field trials to establish their effectiveness.

-Through systematic testing, paired with experience, process engineers in the Innovation Center can reveal the best equipment configuration based on the specific process parameters.
+Through systematic testing, paired with experience, process experts in the Innovation Center can reveal the best equipment configuration based on the specific process objectives.

-Binders, or binding agents, are used in non-pressure agglomeration processes to facilitate particle formation, maintain pellet integrity throughout processing, and reach the desired end product quality.
+Binders, or binding agents, are used in non-pressure agglomeration processes to facilitate particle cohesion, maintain pellet integrity throughout processing, and reach the desired end product quality.

 Binding agents are an industry of their own, with hundreds of options and variations available.
 While binder type is often narrowed down based on end product use, there are still many options to explore.

-Testing can be used to evaluate which binder not only performs well, but also whether or not it can produce the desired results in the end product.
+Testing can be used to evaluate which binder performs well, yields the desired product quality, and is economically feasible.
 Here again, experience is an asset.
+Binder formulation, temperature, concentration, feed rate, and other factors can also be assessed.

 Agglomeration testing is frequently used to evaluate the potential improvement of a product, as well as whether or not that improvement is economically viable.